ivorscott/employee-service/res/README.md

 ### How it works

-We map seed files to specific migration versions and ensure seed files don't depend on each other.
+We map seed files to specific migration versions.
 Seed file names are prefixed with the migration version they map to.

 For example, these migration files:
 ```bash